theprimarybrain/theprimarybrain.github.io/_posts/2021-01-08-Toddler-School-Dinosaur-Activities.md

   creditlink: ""
 ---
 Are your little ones as obsessed with dinosaurs as mine are?
 Dinosaurs are a childhood favorite and a great way to capture your little one’s attention and curiosity.
 I put together this engaging [Dinosaur Themed Toddler Unit](http://bit.ly/DinoToddler) that is sure to capture your child’s interest!
 I hope you will join us as we learn about dinosaurs!

-## Lesson Components
-This unit is made up of 5 lessons that will work on each include the following activities:
-- literacy/language
-- sensory bin
-- math or science activity
-- fine motor activity
-- gross motor activity
-- art activity

 If you want to learn more about how to get started planning activities for your little ones, download my FREE guide for everything you need to know about the skill areas we incorporate into toddler school: